 While jumping up, as you feel that your weight is lessening, make the pop.
 The board should not be dragged along the ground before you do the pop and go into the air.
 If you hit the ground roughly with the tail of the longboard, the tail cannot be lifted up.

 Sliding front foot

 Slide your front foot inward so that your board lifts up.
-At the highest point of your jump, the top of the sliding longboard will hit your foot.
+At the highest point of your jump, the longboard will hit your foot.
 You have to slide your foot at the same time as your jumping.
 The height of your Ollie will be very short if you slide your foot too early.
 If you are too late at sliding, the longboard will not get leveled out at its height point.

 Bend your knees towards your chest

 You have to pull your knees towards your chest to let the board go up.
 The longboard can lift up to the height of your feet.
 So, bend your knees as much as you need the height of your Ollie.

 While the board is at the highest point of Ollie, you have to push down the top of the board with your leg.
 Pushing the board top will cause it to lower down and the back edge of the board will lift up.
 Slide your feet such that both edges of the board are leveled i.e. the board is parallel to the ground.

 If you over-push the top or don’t push far enough, the board will not be straightened, and you won’t have a flat landing.
 It may take several tries to get a hang of how much you need to push the top of the board for a flat landing.